 The teaching carried out by the Department of Physiology is enhanced by the wide expertise of the academic staff and their research programmes, spanning cardiovascular research, pharmaceutical sciences, age-related diseases, women’s health and endocrinology.

-Members of the Department have expertise in a range of specialties including aviation medicine, the study of ‘master athletes’, the regulation of endocrine function with relevance to diabetes, the mechanisms of pain and repair of the nervous system, spinal cord injury, and environmental influences on physiology and reproduction.
-Unique collaborations exist with the Royal Air Force Centre of Aviation Medicine, the European Space Agency and the Institute of Naval Medicine, enabling our teaching focus on physiology in extreme environments.
+Members of the Department have expertise in a range of specialties including human and cardiovascular physiology, the regulation of endocrine function with relevance to diabetes and reproduction, the mechanisms of pain and repair of the nervous system, spinal cord injury, and environmental influences on physiology.